 \textbf{Discussion.} V-DESIRR amplifies errors at low resolutions by repeatedly upsampling its previous output images.
-By contrast, our model masks and copies the mixture features $\phi_M$ to the outputs $(T, R)$.
+Instead, our model masks and copies the high-res mixture features $\phi_M$ to the output $T, R$.
 This direct copy reduces error propagation.
-Errors can still occur when features that are not present in the low resolution inputs become visible at the next level upward (see \cref{fig:supp:upsampler_failure}).
-In such cases the low resolution $(t, r)$ cannot guide upsampling of such features, and the upsampler must infer the high resolution image to which the features belong.
+Errors can still occur when features that are not present in the low resolution inputs become visible at the next level upward (\eg \cref{fig:supp:upsampler_failure}) because the low resolution $t, r$ cannot guide upsampling of such features, and the